kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/one-click-deploy.md

 ![View Grafana](https://pek3b.qingstor.com/kubesphere-docs/png/20200106171747.png)

 3.2.
-Wait for two minutes, then you will see the application `grafana` showing `Ready` on the application list.
+Wait for two minutes, then you will see the application `grafana` showing `active` on the application list.

 ![Deploy Grafana](https://pek3b.qingstor.com/kubesphere-docs/png/20200106172151.png)